wifilocalizer/wifilocalizer/README.md

 * Clone the repository
 * Import the project as an Android application
-* Due to backwards compatibility to API level 7 you need to include the support library with resources
+* Due to backwards compatibility to API level 7 you need to include the support library with resources ("appcompat" is needed)
-* Just follow this guide, section "Adding libraries with resources" :   http://developer.android.com/tools/support-library/setup.html#add-library
+* Just follow this guide, section "Adding libraries with resources": http://developer.android.com/tools/support-library/setup.html#add-library
 * You're ready to compile and test the application

 ## Permissions explained